AirPlay not working on Mac?

 5. Firewall problems

-macOS and OS X devices — especially MacBooks — can accidentally prevent an AirPlay connection through a firewall.
-This means that your devices' own security is so sensitive that is temporarily preventing you from enjoying your favorite shows or movies on a larger screen.
+macOS devices can accidentally prevent an AirPlay connection through a firewall.
+This means that your devices' security is so sensitive that it temporarily prevents you from enjoying your favorite shows or movies on a larger screen.
 But don't worry, this problem can also be solved.

 - Find Firewall > Firewall Options.